paar5780/Arthur_CSCI2270_FinalProject/README.md

 HOW TO RUN:

-The files accessed are as follows:
+The files accessed are as follows (and are stored in a folder in the repository):

 main.cpp (main function file)